luxinflore/luxinflore.github.io/index.md

 **Hi, I'm Aya!**

 _I'm a product thinker and creative who cares about how people and animals live, feel, and make decisions.
-I build thoughtful, user-centered products across software and hardware, with a deep commitment to empathizing with the user experience and creating products that are beautiful, effortless, and enjoyable._
+I build across software and hardware with a deep commitment to empathizing with users so that I can develop products that are beautiful, effortless, and enjoyable._

 <div class="industry-experience">
   <p><strong>Industry Experience (2016 – 2025)</strong></p>